ortus-docs/contentbox-docs/usage/using-contentbox/look-and-feel/active-theme.md

 # Active Theme

-When installing a CMS, one of the first steps you would normally take, is install a theme.
-We wanted to give you a head-start and give you a theme that gives you plenty of options to customize your site, colors, social media icons, and even a hero style homepage.
+When installing a CMS, one of the first steps you'll likely take is to install a theme.
+We wanted to give you a head start and give you a theme that gives you plenty of options to customize your site, colors, social media icons, and even a hero style homepage.
 In ContentBox 3.1 we even updated Themes to have better documentation, so it's easier to get started with your theme.
 Let's see what the default theme can do for you.

 ## Theme Settings

 Theme settings is where all of your configuration happens.
 In ContentBox 3 we added a lot of functionality to make the Theme Settings easier to work with, for Devs and Users.
-The first you will see if the groupings of settings.
+The first you will see is the groupings of settings.
 This allows a User to focus on one set of settings at a time.
 With a complex theme, having all of the settings visible at once can be very overwhelming.

 ## Default Theme Settings